-The Denver regional satellite office will located in the Byron Rogers Federal Building in the Denver central business district.
-The Rogers Building is home to 11 federal agencies in downtown Denver.
+The Denver satellite office will located in the Byron Rogers Federal Building in the Denver central business district.
+The Rogers building is home to 11 federal agencies in downtown Denver.
 This location offers convenient access to from downtown and suburban sites.
 The office with house both examiners and patents judges in a 45,000 square foot space.
 The building offers a fitness center, health unit and large conference space.
 A childcare center is across the street.

 This high performance green building project will continue GSA’s legacy of outstanding public architecture by providing a balance between historic significance and current needs and aesthetics.
 Work on the Byron G. Rogers government complex will result in:

 - The implementation of innovations in sustainable building design.

 - Creation of superior workplaces for civilian federal employees.

 - Provisions for increased security and safety for tenants and visitors.

 - Cost effective and reliable construction based on “best value” decisions.

 The goal in Denver is to have 100 examiners and 20 administrative patent judges, as well as several support staff, on site by the end of the first year of operation.